AI in Law and Legal Practices – Current AI application in Law

 Nikolaos Aletras of University College Lond and his crew used machine learning to analyze case text of the European court of human rights and reported a 79% precision on their outcome prophecy.

 Prof.Daniel Kantz, in his 2002 research paper, stated that “Quantitative right prediction already plays a great role in some practice areas and this role is likely growing as greater access to appropriate legal data becomes available.”

 Ravel Law is another tool that identifies outcomes based on relevant case law, referenced language, and judge rulings from 400+ courts.

 The dashboard of the judge contains cases, circuits, decisions, and citations of a particular judge that is said to aid lawyers in understanding how a judge is likely to rule the case.

-The firm’s claimed that Ravel Law could aid in litigation strategy by giving information on how judges making decisions.
+The firm’s claimed that Ravel Law could aid in litigation strategy by giving information on how judges make decisions.

 Case documents & docket entries provide additional insights during litigation by lawyers.
-Existing AI tools allege that today’s software products can extract key data points from these documents to support arguments.
+Existing AI tools claim that today’s software products can extract key data points from these documents to support arguments.

 - Lex Machina

 Hogan Lovells litigation attorney uses Lex Machina software to figure out ‘who is their counsel, who is the plaintiff, who else they have sued, and who have they represented.’